 - Argos – Switch 2 and bundles available

-- EE Store – Switch 2 available, bundles too, but only for existing EE customers
+- EE Store – Switch 2 available, bundles too

 - Nintendo – If you have a Nintendo account, you can log in and buy